 What did I learn from Seena?

 Many many things.
 She was wise, fun, caring, and funny.
 The thing that stands out the most for me today is something she learned from her mentor many years ago and passed on to us: CHERISH YOUR INTERRUPTIONS!
 When my best laid plans are foiled by the Fool or other Interrupter archetypes, I really remember this admonition, and find there is always something to accept and learn amid the disruption of my expectations.
+I am really grateful to have been her partner in building the SoulCollage® worldwide community!

 My time with Swami Kripalvanandaji